nesl/TSFM_Building/README.md

 This dataset is released under the BSD 3-Clause License.
 See the LICENSE file for details.

 ## Acknowledgement
 Mario Bergés and Mani Srivastava hold concurrent appointments as Amazon Scholars, and as Professors at their respective universities, but work in this paper is not associated with Amazon.
-Dezhi Hong is also affiliated with Amazon but work in this paper is not associated with Amazon.
+Dezhi Hong is also affiliated with Amazon but his work on this paper is not associated with Amazon.
 This research was sponsored in part by AFOSR award \#FA95502210193, DEVCOM ARL award \#W911NF1720196, NSF award \#CNS-2325956, NIH award \#P41EB028242, and Sandia National Laboratories award \#2169310.

 We would like to extend our thanks to authors of [ts2vec](https://github.com/zhihanyue/ts2vec), from which the baseline is built on.